 If you don't choose a keyword and simply type in any word in your search query, the system will perform a broad search and retrieve miscellaneous results.

 For example, you may write the word book in your search query, and the system may find assets titled as facebook, e-book, booking, etc. Read on to learn how to make your search more specific.

 After the search operation is completed, you will see a figure in the Search box.
-This figure indicates how many assets have been found in your digital repository that meet your search criteria.
+This figure indicates how many assets have been found in your digital repository that meets your search criteria.